Churchwood Financial PPI Claim

 If you were mis-sold PPI by Churchwood Financial, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Churchwood Financial, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Churchwood Financial, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by Churchwood Financial, PPI was usually added to a customer's policy by Churchwood Financial, in some cases without their knowledge.
-Churchwood Financial were known to deny a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Churchwood Financial, PPI may have been added to a customer's policy by Churchwood Financial, in some cases without their knowledge.
+Churchwood Financial may have refused a credit application if PPI was refused by the customer.

 Churchwood Financial PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Churchwood Financial.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Churchwood Financial, and this was not revealed to you at the point of sale, then you would be due PPI compensation from Churchwood Financial.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Churchwood Financial, and this was not explained to you at the point of sale, then you would be due compensation from Churchwood Financial.